 Skip to main content

-Understanding our impact means we can be confident that our service is achieving change for the people we support.
+Understanding our impact means we can be confident in the service we provide.

-It allows us to learn from what works and what doesn’t and share this learning so that the overall system of support for people who feel suicidal can improve.
+It allows us to learn what works and what doesn’t and to share this learning so that the overall system of support for people who feel suicidal can improve.

-We keep the process simple, but thorough.
-Our visitors are here to be supported, not analysed.
+We keep the process thorough but simple — our visitors are here to be supported, not analysed.

-From our most recent evaluation with 3510 visitors, we know that after three months, visitors:
+From our most recent evaluation with 3,510 visitors, we know that after three months…

 41

-Experience a 41% increase in feelings of support.
+Visitors experienced a 41% increase in feelings of support

 34